 Any time you can get an hour and a half of conversation with Sturgill Simpson, you have to listen.

-Sturgill stopped by the Trillybilly Worker’s Party podcast recently and amid conversations about growing up in Kentucky, acting, politics, Kanye West, and his killer new record, they discussed something near and dear to my heart… the bullshit coming out of Nashville.
+Sturgill stopped by the Trillybilly Worker’s Party podcast a couple years back, and amid conversations about growing up in Kentucky, acting, politics, Kanye West, and his Sound & Fury record, they discussed something near and dear to my heart… the bullshit coming out of Nashville.

 Sturgill expounded on the country music industry, the powers that be, the gatekeepers of the industry, and offered a nugget of advice to aspiring young musicians that want to move to Nashville and make country music.